dnndev/xmp-docs/examples/2_user-detail-view.md

       </FooterTemplate>
     </xmod:template>
     ```
 6. From this starting point, we will need to add a data source to use for our detail record and also provide a link the user can click to see that user's details.
 Finally, we'll need to add a template that tells XMod Pro what to display for the user's details.
 All of this will be added to our current template.
-As in the first walkthrough, we'll take a look at the individual bits and put them together for you at the end.
+As in the first tutorial, we'll take a look at the individual bits and put them together for you at the end.
 Let's get started.
     1.  ``` html
         <DetailDataSource CommandText="SELECT UserID, Username, FirstName,
                                        LastName, DisplayName, Email